olinations/crud-starter-frontend-hooks/README.md

 ![image](https://github.com/olinations/crud-starter-frontend-hooks/blob/master/template.png)

-This is a converted version of the [Crud Starter Frontend](https://github.com/olinations/crud-starter-frontend) that goes from using React Component classes to functional componenents that use hooks.
-Specific changes include implementation of useState() to replace constructor functions and state declarations and useEffect() to replace componentDidMount() and componentDidUpdate().
+This is a converted version of the [Crud Starter Frontend](https://github.com/olinations/crud-starter-frontend).
+It goes from using React Component classes to functional componenents with hooks.
+Specific changes include the implementation of useState() to replace constructor functions and state declarations and useEffect() to replace componentDidMount() and componentDidUpdate().

 This React frontend goes alone with the [CRUD Starter API backend](https://github.com/olinations/crud-starter-api).
 It can, however, be easily edited and used as a starter for any app that features get, post, put and delete requests or other API calls.